goschtl/zope/Zope3/branches/f12gsprint-widget/src/zope/subview/README.txt

 Based on lessons learned from the Zope 3 form code and from an in-house Zope Corporation JSR-168-like portlet system, the subview interfaces encapsulate current best practices.
-Some of these drive the other two main package goals, but two others bear highlighting.
+Some of these best practices drive the approaches described in the other two sections below "Rich-Client Browser Support" and "Subview Persistence", main package goals, but two others bear highlighting.

 First, subviews often require an explicit delineation of